ryan-lastufka/inter/README.md

 # inter
-notes so local you can take them to the grave. also modern, notion-compatible, useful etc. really just try it.
+notetaking so local you can take it to the grave. also modern, notion-compatible, useful etc. really just try it.

 ## platforms
 * Mobile: Android